desmovalvo/mbp/README.md

-virtualsib-part2bis
-Implementation of the SmartM3 Virtualsib
+Implementation of the SmartM3 Multi Broker Platform